jpgtzg/MacInitializer/README.md

 - **Flutter**: UI toolkit for building applications for mobile, web and desktop
 - **Spotify Player**: A Spotify player in the terminal with full feature parity
 - **Spotify Desktop**: Music streaming service app
+- **Cocoapods**: CocoaPods manages library dependencies for your Xcode projects
+- **Node**: Platform built on V8 to build network applications

 ## Usage